 - RSA private keys are BER-encoded according to PKCS #1's RSAPrivateKey ASN.1 type.
 This type requires values to be present for all the attributes specific to Cryptoki's RSA private key objects.
-In other words, if a Cryptoki library does not have values for an RSA private key's CKA MODULUS, CKA PUBLIC EXPONENT, CKA PRIVATE EXPONENT, CKA PRIME 1, CKA_PRIME_2, CKA_EXPONENT_1, CKA_EXPONENT2, and CKA_COEFFICIENT values, it cannot create an RSAPrivateKey BER-encoding of the key, and so it cannot prepare it for wrapping. - Diffie-Hellman private keys are represented as BER-encoded ASN.1 type INTEGER. - X9.42 Diffie-Hellman private keys are represented as BER-encoded ASN.1 type INTEGER. - EC (also related with ECDSA) private keys are BER-encoded according to SECG SEC 1 ECPrivateKey ASN.1 type:
+In other words, if a Cryptoki library does not have values for an RSA private key's CKA MODULUS, CKA PUBLIC EXPONENT, CKA PRIVATE EXPONENT, CKA PRIME 1, CKA PRIME 2, CKA EXPONENT 1, CKA EXPONENT2, and CKA COEFFICIENT values, it cannot create an RSAPrivateKey BER-encoding of the key, and so it cannot prepare it for wrapping. - Diffie-Hellman private keys are represented as BER-encoded ASN.1 type INTEGER. - X9.42 Diffie-Hellman private keys are represented as BER-encoded ASN.1 type INTEGER. - EC (also related with ECDSA) private keys are BER-encoded according to SECG SEC 1 ECPrivateKey ASN.1 type:

-ECPrivateKey ::= SEQUENCE {

-Version INTEGER { ecPrivkeyVer1(1) }

-(ecPrivk eyVer1),

-privateKey OCTET STRING,
+'''

 parameters [0] Parameters OPTIONAL,

 publicKey [1] BIT STRING OPTIONAL

 }

+'''

 Since the EC domain parameters are placed in the PKCS #8's privateKeyAlgorithm field, the optional parameters field in an ECPrivateKey must be omitted.
-The optional publicKey field could be omitted, however it may be useful to send the public key along with the private key, especially in mechanisms that involve calculations with the public key.
+A Cryptoki application must be able to unwrap an ECPrivateKey that contains the optional publicKey field; however, what is done with this publicKey field is outside the scope of Cryptoki.